TitasDas/docuwise-2/README.md

-# Docuwise 2.0
+# DocuWise 2.0

-Welcome to [Docuwise 2.0](https://docuwise.streamlit.app/), a quickly mocked up RAG app to play around with security methodologies and custom evaluation metrics that can be used in RAGS.

-## How to Use Docuwise 2.0
+> **DocuWise 2.0** is the evolution of [**DocuWise 1.0**](https://github.com/TitasDas/DocuWise) — originally an Android app that used **Apache OpenNLP** for linguistic parsing and question understanding.
+> The 2.0 version extends that foundation into a modern RAG framework enabling multi-document retrieval, semantic reasoning, and faithfulness evaluation.

+Welcome to [**DocuWise 2.0**](https://docuwise.streamlit.app/) , an experimental **Retrieval-Augmented Generation (RAG)** application built to explore **security methodologies**, **evaluation metrics**, and **faithfulness scoring** within RAG pipelines.

+This project serves as both a prototype and a research sandbox for improving the reliability and interpretability of LLM-powered document question-answering systems.

+---

+## Getting Started

-Follow these steps to start extracting information from your PDF documents:
+Follow these steps to begin extracting knowledge from your PDF documents:

+### 1. Configure API Key
-1. **API Key Configuration**: Enter your `OPENAI_API_KEY` in the designated field.
-This key enables the AI functionalities of our platform and is essential for processing your requests.
+Enter your `OPENAI_API_KEY` in the app’s configuration field.

-2. **Document Upload**: Use the browse button to upload the PDF documents from which you wish to extract information.
-Our platform supports a wide range of PDFs, facilitating easy access to the answers you need.

-3. **Submit Queries**: After uploading your documents, type any question related to their content.
-Our AI analyzes the text and provides you with relevant answers.
+This key enables the model to process text, generate responses, and perform semantic retrieval.

+> *Tip:* You can create or manage your API key at [OpenAI’s API Dashboard](https://platform.openai.com/account/api-keys).

+### 2. Upload Documents
+Use the **Browse Files** button to upload one or more PDF files.
+The system supports most standard PDF formats and automatically indexes document content for retrieval.

+### 3. Ask Questions
+Once your PDFs are uploaded, type a question in the input field.
+DocuWise 2.0 retrieves relevant sections, analyzes the context, and generates an answer grounded in your uploaded content.

+---

+## Key Features

+- **Retrieval-Augmented Generation (RAG):** Combines document retrieval with LLM reasoning for contextual answers.
+- **Faithfulness Scoring:** Evaluates how closely each answer aligns with the source material.
+- **Privacy-Conscious Design:** Uploaded documents are processed in real-time and not persistently stored.
+- **Security Evaluation Mode:** Built to test and iterate on security methodologies for RAG systems.
+- **Custom Evaluation Metrics:** Experiment with metrics beyond traditional accuracy and relevance.

+---

-### Important Considerations
+## Important Considerations

-While Docuwise 2.0 is designed to be a powerful tool for document analysis, there are a few considerations to keep in mind:

-- **Faithfulness Score**: On occasion, the faithfulness score of an answer may be zero, even if the answer is derived from the uploaded document.
-This score is an indicator of how closely the answer matches the source material and can vary based on the complexity of the query and the content of the document.

-- **Content Limitations**: Please note that our system may not accurately read tables, diagrams, figures, or similar content within documents.
-We are continually working to improve our capabilities and appreciate your understanding.

-- **Data Privacy and Security**: Your privacy and data security are of utmost importance to us.
-While the app is hosted on a cloud server, we take significant measures to ensure that your data is handled securely.
-Uploaded documents are processed in real-time, and we do not store them or any extracted information longer than necessary to provide answers to your queries.
-We design our data handling practices to respect user privacy and comply with data protection regulations.
-However, users should be aware that data is transmitted over the internet to our server for processing.
-We encourage users to review our privacy policy for detailed information on how data is managed and protected.
+### Faithfulness Score
+In some cases, the **faithfulness score** may appear as zero, even when the answer originates from the uploaded document.
+This occurs when the evaluation metric fails to detect sufficient lexical overlap a common challenge when paraphrasing or summarizing.

+### Content Limitations
+Current limitations include:
+- Incomplete interpretation of **tables**, **diagrams**, or **figures**.
+- Partial accuracy for **scanned or image-based PDFs** without embedded text.

+Ongoing updates aim to enhance structured data extraction and OCR-based comprehension.

+### Data Privacy and Security
+Your privacy is a core design principle:
+- Uploaded files are **processed in-memory** and **not permanently stored**.
+- Data transmission is encrypted via HTTPS while interacting with the hosted server.
+- No logs of document contents or answers are retained.

+We encourage users to review the project’s **Privacy Policy** (to be added) for full transparency on data handling practices.

+---

+## Roadmap

+- [x] Core RAG implementation using LlamaIndex
+- [x] Faithfulness evaluation metric integration
+- [ ] Advanced table and figure parsing
+- [ ] Configurable multi-document retrieval pipeline
+- [ ] Integration of local/offline LLMs via Ollama or vLLM
+- [ ] Add privacy policy and user control dashboard

+---

+## Contribution & Feedback

+DocuWise 2.0 is open for exploration, collaboration, and ideas.
+If you’d like to contribute whether it’s improving metrics, refining RAG workflows, or experimenting with new evaluation paradigms feel free to open an [issue](https://github.com/TitasDas/DocuWise2.0/issues) or start a discussion.

-Always happy to extend the boundaries of RAGS , please write an issue or reach out with any new ideas or contributions.
+> Always happy to extend the boundaries of RAG systems every contribution helps make retrieval-based AI more secure, interpretable, and useful.

+---